Stacked glass payment cards with a game controller, pixel gem token, and arcade joystick

 Why It Ranks HereUp to 8% cashback in stablecoins with 0% FX.
 For multi-chain gamers who play across Solana, Movement, and Ethereum L2s, stablecoin cashback preserves optionality.
 Convert to whichever gaming token you need this month instead of being locked into one ecosystem.

 Watch OutThe 8% rate requires staking 30K COCA tokens at Elite tier.
 The free Starter is 1%.
-You lose the ecosystem compounding effect that chain-native tokens provide, since you manually convert instead of earning directly in your gaming token.
+You lose the chain-native compounding that tokens like SOL or MOVE cashback would give you, since you manually convert instead of earning directly in your gaming token.

 +Up to 8% stablecoin cashback within monthly allowance ($1K-$10K by tier), 1% after